 ISO – Beginner Photography

 ISO is the digital equivalent (or approximation) of film speed.
-If you remember, back in the day, you’d get 100, 200, 400 or 800 ISO.
-This still applies to digital photography, but it’s called an ISO instead of ASA.
-It’s still the same 100 and 200 for outdoors with a lot of light and 400 and 800 for indoors with less light.
-The same rule that the higher the number, the more light comes in still applies.
+If you remember, back in the day, you would get 100, 200, 400 or 800 ISO.
+This still applies to digital photography, but it’s called ISO instead of ASA.
+It’s still the same: 100 and 200 for outdoors with a lot of light and 400 and 800 for indoors with less light.
+The same rule applies: the higher the number, the more light comes in.

 General rules for ISO settings